Focus on these five criteria to improve global employee engagement

 Source:arka38/Shutterstock

-A big question for businesses everywhere in 2022 is ''How to Increase employee engagement?"
+A big question for businesses is ''How to Increase employee engagement levels?"

-Employee engagement is a fundamental step in ensuring that workplace conditions provide employees with the resources they need to feel committed and passionate about their role and the company.
+Employee engagement is fundamental in ensuring workplace conditions provide employees with the resources they need to feel committed and passionate about their role and the company.

-An engaged employee is someone who is enthusiastic about their contribution to the company.
-This means that they are able and willing to take action towards furthering a company’s efforts and goals.
+An engaged employee is enthusiastic about contributing to the company and willing to act to further the company’s efforts and goals.

 A 2020 employee satisfaction survey by Gallup revealed that “the behaviours of highly engaged business units results in 21% greater profitability” for the company.

-As companies continue to invest in their growth, many business leaders have come to recognise the importance of people-oriented factors and how high levels of employee engagement can directly impact a business’ success.
+As companies invest in growth, business leaders increasingly recognise the importance of people-oriented factors.
+High levels of employee engagement can directly impact a business’s success.

-Not only does improving engagement contribute to revitalising your company’s growth strategy but amidst an increasingly competitive business ecosystem and a more discerning workforce, it will also allow you to rise above the noise and stand out from the crowd.
+Improving engagement revitalises your company’s growth strategy.
+In an increasingly competitive business ecosystem and with a more discerning workforce, it helps you rise above the noise and stand out from the crowd.

 Information sourced from Harvard Business Review's report: The Impact of Employee Engagement on Success